spshubham/user_micro_service/README.md

 * No partial commits
 * Retry safety

-Disabled automatically in test environment.
+Automatically bypassed in test environment.

 ---